 In addition to the added efforts of our provider of janitorial services, we are all joining in the effort to promote safe hygiene habits.
+Hand sanitizing stations are available throughout the building.
 Each classroom has materials to disinfect commonly shared items such as computers and curricular tools.